TakashiYoshinaga/GeospatialAPI-Unity-StarterKit/README.md

 ### 1-PlacingObjectAt_LatLngAlt
 Show a object with AR at the latitude, longitude, and altitude specified on the Inspector in UnityEditor.<br>
 <img src="https://github.com/TakashiYoshinaga/GeospatialAPI-Unity-StarterKit/raw/AR_Fukuoka-20220604/Materials/1-demo.png" width="320" />

+### 2-TapToPlace
+Placement of object and saving its latitude, longitude, and altitude and local position.<br>
 <br><br><br>

 # Setup items to be done by each